elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 	* Best for solo work, shared editing not awesome yet
 	* Not quite plain text (it's giant json), so you have to interact with it rendered in a web browser
 		* there are ways to export it out to HTML for easy sharing, but that's static and not interactive
-	* The cell interaction can be confusing to some beginners and allows for accidental non-linear traps if y ou aren't prepared
+	* The cell interaction can be confusing to some beginners and allows for accidental non-linear traps if you aren't prepared

 ### Others I haven't used